Cirm423/Pipelines/Chipseq/Readme.md

 In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc.
 You can download these files and view in a browser.

-If you activated deseq2, in the deseq2 results folder you can find `all.rds` which contains a Deseq object called dds of all your data.
+In the deseq2 results folder you can find `dds_rld` folder which contains a Deseq object called dds of all your data.
 You can load it in R in case you want to further explore the data with Deseq2.
 The pipeline will also produce some plots like the pca (if activated) so you can initially asses your data.

-For single and TE_single modes, the pipeline will create the single and TE_single folders in results respectively, where files named {sample}\_vs_{control}.tsv will be placed, comparing all the samples in `samples.tsv` against the sample marked as control.
-These files contain the differential expression between each sample and the control.
-You can rerun the pipeline with a different sample marked as control, which will run only the last step to compare samples against a new control and therefore will be much quicker.

 Additionally logs for each step will be stored in the logs folder.

-# Notes

-Consensus peak analysis needs at least 3 replicates per antibody

 # Acknowledgements